 All Shall Be Well: Mending My Life in the Middle

-Author’s note, January 2014: I wrote this piece in 42 paragraphs in 2006, using third-person voice because it was easier to deal with the difficult subject matter with that distance.
-I’m currently expanding this into a memoir manuscript (written in first person) and working on the recurring themes of space (and how we occupy it) and connection — the idea that everything is already here, that we are parts of a whole, that being well — “whole” — is actually made of many pieces.
+Author’s note, January 2014: I wrote this piece in 42 prose-poem paragraphs in 2006, using third-person voice because it was easier to deal with the difficult subject matter with that distance.
+One day, I may expand this into a long essay or memoir manuscript.
+I still enjoy working with the recurring themes of space (and how we occupy it) and connection — the idea that everything is already here, that we are parts of a whole, that being well — “whole” — is actually made of many pieces.

 “I want to reassure you that your daughter doesn’t have an active plan to commit suicide.”
 With those words, she and her daughter are dropped down the rabbit hole of mental illness.
 The doctor’s careful respect and sad eyes convey more than the words: profound depression, elements of anxiety, medications are effective, this is treatable, teens respond well to talk therapy.
 She reaches for her daughter’s hand.
 With each new phrase, Caroline sitting next to her seems smaller – twelve, ten, then six, three, a toddler who loved “Twinkle, Twinkle Little Star” and could spot the Big Dipper.
 The light which left those stars when she was born has not yet reached the Earth.
 Caroline is fifteen years old.

 Later that evening, the doctor calls to say that it would be wise, for the time being, to keep all medications out of Caroline’s reach.
 He says she’s indicated her awareness that overdosing on prescribed medication might be one way to end her life, were she to make that decision.
 The doctor emphasizes again that Caroline says she has not made that decision and has no active plan.
 No active plan, she thinks.
 No active plan.
 Is there a reserve plan?
 An outline of a plan?
 A sketch?